Salvador

 predominantly Marxist Surrealist group.
 Dalí's

-by which he referred to the Dalí after the period
+Dollars," by which he referred to the Dalí

-of his expulsion; the Surrealists henceforth would speak
+after the period of his expulsion; the Surrealists

 As

-the United States in 1940, where they lived for eight
+to the United States in 1940, where they lived for

-years.
-In 1942 he published his entertaining autobiography,
+eight years.
+In 1942 he published his entertaining

 He